This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 New Hampshire Legislature Passes Consumer Data Privacy Bill

-On January 18th the New Hampshire legislature passed SB255, assuming it becomes law it will make New Hampshire the 14th US state to pass a consumer data privacy law.
+On January 18, the New Hampshire legislature passed SB255, which will make New Hampshire the 14th U.S. state to pass a consumer data privacy law if the governor signs the bill into law.

 While New Jersey's recently passed SB332, discussed further here, shares similarities with the California Consumer Privacy Act, the New Hampshire bill more closely tracks the version of the Connecticut Data Privacy Act (CTDA) passed in 2022.